NikiforovAll/nikiforovall.github.io/_posts/2025-08-09-tech-debt-master.md

 As software development continues to evolve, one thing remains constant: technical debt accumulates faster than we can manage it.

 This is where **Technical Debt Master** (hereafter  `tdm`) comes in.
-With the emergence of local/[open-weights](https://opensource.org/ai/open-weights) LLMs like [DeepSeek R1](https://huggingface.co/deepseek-ai/DeepSeek-R1) and [GPT-OSS](https://huggingface.co/openai/gpt-oss-20b) models that can run through tools like [Ollama](https://ollama.com/) or [LM Studio](https://lmstudio.ai/), we now have an unprecedented opportunity to bring AI-powered code analysis directly to our development environments. `tdm` is not limited to local LLM scenarios, you can use it with any OpenAI compatible API.
+With the emergence of local/[open-weights](https://opensource.org/ai/open-weights) LLMs like [DeepSeek R1](https://huggingface.co/deepseek-ai/DeepSeek-R1) and [GPT-OSS](https://huggingface.co/openai/gpt-oss-20b) models that can run through tools like [Ollama](https://ollama.com/) or [LM Studio](https://lmstudio.ai/), we now have an unprecedented opportunity to bring AI-powered code analysis directly to our development environments.

 But the advantages of using local LLMs for code analysis are compelling: